upmcplanetracker/firewalla-unbound-DoT-config/README.md

 This is a supplemental `unbound` configuration for your Firewalla device.
 It enhances your network's privacy and security by enabling DNS over TLS (DoT), with a robust fallback to standard DNS resolution if DoT servers are unavailable.

 This configuration forwards all DNS queries to a list of trusted DoT resolvers.
+Like DoH, DoT encrypts traffic to and from the DNS resolver.
+The traffic between the DNS resolver and the root server is unencrypted - this is all DNS traffic, not just this setup.

 ---